-Net domestic product is defined as the net value of all the goods and services produced within a country’s geographic borders.
-Net domestic product is considered as a key indicator of economic growth of a country.
+The net domestic product is defined as the net value of all the goods and services produced within a country’s geographic borders.
+It is considered a key indicator of economic growth of a country.

-Net domestic product (NDP) is calculated by subtracting the value of depreciation of capital assets of the nation such as machinery, housing and vehicles from the gross domestic product (GDP).
+The net domestic product (NDP) is calculated by subtracting the value of depreciation of capital assets of the nation such as machinery, housing, and vehicles from the gross domestic product (GDP).

-If the country is unable to replace all the capital stock that is lost through depreciation, the result will be a fall in the GDP of the country.
+If the country is unable to replace the capital stocks that are lost through depreciation, it experiences a fall in the GDP of the country.

-It is considered good for an economy if the gap between GDP and NDP is narrower or smaller, which will indicate economic balance, while a wider gap between the GDP and NDP shows increase in the value of obsolescence.
+If the gap between the GDP and NDP is narrower or smaller, then it is considered good for an economy.
+Also, it indicates economic balance.
+However, a wider gap between the GDP and NDP shows an increase in the value of obsolescence.

 Such an increase along with deterioration of the capital stock value indicates economic stagnation.